Investigation & Social Issues

 FOOTBALL AND SEXUAL VIOLENCE, A TIME BOMB 52’

-An exclusive, never-before-seen investigation into the flaws in a system that allows sexual abusers to get around young sportsmen and women with complete impunity.
+An exclusive, never-before-seen investigation into the flaws in a system that allows sexual predators to be around young sportsmen and women with complete impunity.

 FORTUNES FROM FUN [8x22’]